artstisen/AHOY/README.md

 Fonts: Consolas and Courier New

 Please note: Windows 7 does not include the Consolas font by default, unless installed with Microsoft Office, Visual Studio etc.
+Please note: Dictionaries available to the AHOY!
+Spell Checker are dependent on the .NET Framework version currently installed on your system.
+Please consult the documentation for more information.